-In the following pages, you will find helpful information that details our expectations for the Railsplitter Community.
-In order for our community to thrive, we must all own our part in fostering an atmosphere of respect: for each other, for our beautiful campus & facilities, and for our own personal health and safety.
-Take the time to familiarize yourself with the contents of this Community Standards Guide and let it serve as a guide to your LMU experience.
+In the following pages, you will find the detailed framework within which a safe and growing student body can develop.
+We must all own our part in fostering an atmosphere of respect: for each other, for our beautiful campuses and facilities, and our health and safety-and promote accountability in doing so.
+Take the time to familiarize yourself with the Community Standards Guide and let it serve as a guide to your LMU experience.
+It is only together and with an intentional dedication to respectful and informed action that we can exist as the vibrant and flourishing learning community we have come to be in 125 years.

-Welcome to the Railsplitter Community, and if you have any questions, please do not hesitate to reach out and ask.
-The Railsplitter Nation is more than just a close-knit community of students, faculty, & staff-we're a family!
+Again, welcome to the Railsplitter Community, and if you have any questions, please do not hesitate to reach out and ask.
+The Railsplitter Nation is more than just a close-knit community of students, faculty, and staff-we are a family!